pspencer53/IR-Tachometer/README.md

 3. Use interrupt to time a window and measure how many pulses occur during this window of time, such as 500msec or 1 sec.
 [See Blinky with Timer1 OVF](https://blog.podkalicki.com/arduino-blinky-with-timer1-ovf/)
 4. Use a Frequency Count library such as from [PJRC for the Teensy](https://www.pjrc.com/teensy/td_libs_FreqCount.html)

+I have implemented option 2 in the PW version and it works pretty well.

 ## Help
  - [Github-flavored Markdown info page.](http://github.github.com/github-flavored-markdown/)